cgagner/moos-rs/moos-ivp-language-server/README.md

         message will be displayed if the parser detects an invalid structure.
         In the case of a missing `#endif` two error messages will be displayed: one at the end if the file and one at the outer most `#ifdef`.
-      - TODO: Combining conjunctive and disjunctive in the same condition.
+      - Combining conjunctive and disjunctive in the same condition.
         NSPLug will display a warning by default and will fail in strict mode if it detects invalid conditions.
 The language server will treat these as errors.